 To receive and act upon reports of its standing committees.

-To select Senators for the University Senate by vote.
+To select senators for the University Senate by vote.

 ARTICLE SIX.
 CONDUCT OF AFSE MEETINGS

 For all meetings of the AFSE, the president shall prepare an agenda, which shall be finalized and sent to each member of the AFSE at least five working days prior to the meeting day.
 Any member may have an item of business placed on the agenda by notifying the president prior to the distribution of the agenda, but items for which the notification fails to meet the above deadline will be held over to the next meeting of the AFSE.